 This contrast between what the state emphasizes its roles and responsibilities to be in society, and what is actually achievable brings under question the sustainability of public perception of state responsibilities as it stands - pointing towards potential change in landscape in favour of NGOs.
 This change can only happen if the Russian state becomes comfortable enough with foreign actors, and thus the conditions become right for it to give up more power to civil society voluntarily in order to offload some of its comprehensive burdens.
-When or how this takes place is difficult to predict.
-However, hostility towards Russia in form of attempts for isolation and aggressive condemnation of its policies can never be the road to stronger, independent civil society in Russia.
-On the contrary, dialogue, inclusion, incentives to cooperate with the state on the basis of equal partnership are the policies that are likely to pay off far greater than any financing programs for its NGOs could.
+When or how this takes place is difficult to predict, but if applying the neo-realism framework, this will take place only when the world order is such that it is beneficial for the Russian state to take this course of action.
+As it stands, Russia will pick the option of minimum damage to the state, and initiate bold and swift actions which result in costly domestic sacrifices - in this case clampdown on foreign cash inflows into its NGOs.